ipatka/PO20ChordHelper/README.md

 * [UPDATED: PO-20 chords & keys](reddit.com/r/pocketoperators/comments/6lflrx/heres_a_visual_chord_guide_for_po20_arcade_useful/ ).
 * [Here's a visual chord guide for PO-20 arcade.
 Useful if you're not big on theory!](reddit.comr/pocketoperators/comments/j7q7fx/updated_po20_chords_keys/ )

+## Troubleshooting

+If installing on macOS 12 ensure the following prerequesites are met.

+1. Install QT5 and add to your path

+`brew install qt5`
+`brew link qt5`

+At this point running `qmake` in terminal should produce some output.

+2. Install PyQt5

+`brew install PyQt5`

 ##TODO
 * Midi out integration